gkullio/N1-Console-Demo/readme.md

-# This is designed to deploy 6 NGINX instances with Docker Compose inside of a Azure Ubuntu VM.
+# This is designed to deploy 6 NGINX instances
+# (3 NGINX Plus and 3 NGINX OSS) into Microsoft Azure using Terraform and Docker Compose.

 ## In order to use this demo, you need to perform the following steps: